-The help2kids Health Project promotes the physical and mental health of poor & vulnerable children.
+The help2kids Health Project promotes the physical and mental health of poor & vulnerable children in Dar es Salaam, Tanzania.
 We offer free high quality medical services to approximately over 1000 children in Dar es Salaam, Tansania with the goal of improving overall healthcare in Tanzania and the individual children’s well-being.
 Our ambition is to help each child ultimately fulfil their potential.

-The help2kids Health Project offers its services to children from our own projects and our partner organisations (figures are approximate):
+The help2kids Health Project offers its services to children in Tanzania from our own projects and our partner organisations (figures are approximate):

 Campus Day Care Centre (80 children)